simonjvardy/Aviation-Consultancy/README.md

 ### Wireframes ###

-We designed our site mock-ups using [balsamiq wireframes](https://balsamiq.com/).
-We were focusing on defining basic layout structure of the site and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.jpg), [tablet](/wireframes/tablet.jpg) and [desktop](/wireframes/desktop.jpg).
+I designed the site mock-ups originally using pen and paper and then developing the designs further using [balsamiq wireframes](https://balsamiq.com/).

+I'm focusing on defining the basic layout structure of the site and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.jpg), [tablet](/wireframes/tablet.jpg) and [desktop](/wireframes/desktop.jpg).

+#### Hand drawn drafts ####

+The original hand drawn sketch wireframes were created as quick and rough method to try out page formatting ideas to form a basis for creating the wireframe within balsamic.

+They represent the early stages of the design process for the website as ideas started to form and the flow of the design process from idea to finished website.
+- []
 ---

 ## Technologies ##